 In most cases, providers and facilities file claims for you.
 Providers must file on the form CMS-1500, Health Insurance Claim Form.
 Your facility will file on the UB-04 form.
-For claims questions and assistance, call us at 800-314-3121, option 1 and then option 2.
+For claims questions and assistance, call us at 1-800-314-3121, option 1 and then option 2 or at our website https://feds.humana.com.